Give Police a Chance

 Or is it?

 Here, too, the Goodies show the deft touch of mitigation.
 Their efforts as peace-and-love policemen in fact go slyly unappreciated.
 The tramps in Hyde Park complain about the noise.
 Hippies protest at having to share their space with the newly agreeable constabulary.
-Even the local skinheads are unhappy, confused by the dearth of marking metres to vandalise.
+Even the local skinheads are unhappy, confused by the dearth of parking metres to vandalise.

 And what of the singalong ending?
 Is that nothing more than a pun-ish shout-out to John Lennon’s trending anti-war anthem?
 Or is there a second, more conciliatory message hiding in plain sight within the episode’s (albeit unlisted) title?
 Despite the manifest shortcomings of Butcher and his Sergeant, should we all just… Give Police a Chance?